mrsayan/CareerCarve-Assignment/README.md

 The API should now be running at http://localhost:3030 by default.

-## API Reference in screenshots/API.md
+## API Endpoints
-For the detailed API documentation, please refer to the [API Reference](ScreenShots/API.md), where I have attached the Postman collection and environment files for testing the API.
+For the detailed API documentation, please refer to the [API Reference](ScreenShots/API.md), where I have attached the Postman collection and environment files for testing the API with screenshots.

 - ### Welcome
 ```